ianwremmel/clark/README.md

 While Clark, obviously, provides its own commands, there's a set of very project specific commands that we simply can't dictate for you.
 These are commands like `build`, `lint`, and `test`.
 These commands can be executed in each package or across all packages.

-> In documenation, we refer to "commands", but in `.clarkrc.json`, we use `scripts` to more closely mirror `package.json`.
+> In documenation, we refer to "commands", but in `.clarkrc`, we use `scripts` to more closely mirror `package.json`.

 #### Package Commands